outsinre/outsinre.github.com/_posts/2014-11-18-git-architecture.md

 The four commands above copy files between the working directory, the stage, and the history:

-1. `git add` copies files (at their current state) to the staging area.
+1. `git add` copies files (at their current state) to the stage area.
 We call it a _staging process_.
-2. `git commit` saves a snapshot of the staging area to the history.
+2. `git commit` saves a snapshot of the stage area to the history.
 We call it a _committing process_.
-3. `git reset -- files` unstages files; that is, it copies files from the history to the staging area, namely reset the stage to the preceding state.
+3. `git reset -- files` unstages files; that is, it copies files from the history to the stage area, namely reset the stage to the preceding state.

    Use this command to "undo" a `git add`.
 You can also use `git reset` alone to unstage everything.
 It does not affect the working directory or the history.
 We call it a _unstaging process_.
-4. `git checkout -- files` copies files from the staging area to the working directory.
+4. `git checkout -- files` copies files from the stage area to the working directory.
 Use this to throw away local changes.
 5. We can add `-p` option to these commands to interactively choose which files to operate on.

 `git add` can not only add files that are not yet known to Git, but files that we have just created.
 Git takes contents for next **commit NOT from the working directory, but from a special temporary area, called index**.
 This allows finer control over what is going to be committed.
 We can exclude even certain pieces of files from commit (try `git add -i`), which helps developers stick to _atomic commits principle_.

-It is also possible to skip the index and updates files directly between the working tree and history without staging first.
+It is also possible to skip the index and updates files directly between the working directory and history.

 ![Git Architecure]({{ site.baseurl }}/assets/git7.svg)